Skip Breadcrumb Links

 Where to Get Help

 Immigration enforcement is complex and serious.
 If you or someone you know is under investigation, arrested, detained or has a removal order, try to get legal help.
 Go to a community legal clinic or a settlement agency for help.
-To find help in your area, go to Services Near Me.
+To find help, go to Services Near Me and search for "settlement services" in your area.

 For More Information

 - Immigration, Refugees and Citizenship Canada (IRCC) - IRCC is a federal department responsible for Canadian immigration and citizenship.
 The website contains detailed information on IRCC policy, programs and services.
 It also has application kits, publications and links to related websites.

 - Canada Border Services Agency (CBSA) - CBSA is responsible for border services (port-of-entry services), customs and enforcement of some immigration laws in Canada.